QGIS for Beginners #2:Georeference, Digitize in QGIS3 +eBook

 A 1.5 hour video based QGIS tutorial.
 In the videos I’ll show you how to digitize a paper map in SIX EASY STEPS that involve scanning, georeferencing and on-screen digitizing your map.

 Tricks for successfully setting up your digitizing environment.

 Time saving techniques like copying boundaries from other GIS maps into yours.

 You get to eavesdrop as I work, and gain insight into digitizing GIS maps that you would otherwise likely overlook or possibly never grasp.

 Try it risk free.
-If within 30 days you’re not satisfied with the course for any reason return it for 100% refund and keep the dataset and the workbook.
+If within 30 days you’re not satisfied with this QGIS tutorial for any reason return it for 100% refund and keep the dataset and the workbook.